 - 1. From any page, click the Configuration heading.
-The Configuration screen displays. - From the Configuration menu, click Networking.
+The Configuration screen displays. - 2.
+From the Configuration menu, click Networking system, the IP address may change depending on the network administrator's settings.

 The Current Network Parameters area displays the current IP address, MAC address, and the speed setting for the Ethernet connection.